 In the past, we have been affected by strikes and work stoppages promoted by our labor unions.
 These strikes have been both politically and contract-related, especially during collective bargaining negotiations.
-In the event relations with our labor unions deteriorate, which could result in industry-general strikes, work stoppages or even sabotages, our results of operations and financial condition could be negatively affected.

-Our collective bargaining agreement entered into with Unión Sindical Obrera de la Industria del Petróleo- USO, Asociación de Directivos Profesionales, Técnicos y Trabajadores de las Empresas de la Rama de Actividad Económica del Recurso Natural del Petróleo y sus Derivados de Colombia - ADECO, Sindicato Nacional de Trabajadores de Empresas Operadoras, Contratistas, Subcontratistas de Servicios y Actividades de la Industria del Petróleo y Similares - SINDISPETROL, three of our most significant industry labor unions, expired on June 8, 2009 but will remain in force until a new agreement is reached.
-Consensual negotiations on a new collective bargaining agreement are expected to begin on July 14, 2009 and we expect that they will extend until August 2009.
-If an agreement has not been reached by August 2009, the parties must submit themselves to arbitration in order to reach a solution.
-However, failure or delays in reaching a new collective bargaining agreement through consensual negotiations could result in labor unrest, including a strike or work stoppages.
-We have developed a contingency plan which should enable us to maintain our current levels of production during any related strike or work stoppage.
-However, we cannot assure you that such labor unrest will not negatively affect our results of operations and financial condition.
+On August 22, 2009, during the direct negotiations stage, we entered into a new five-year collective bargaining agreement with three of our most significant industry labor unions: Unión Sindical Obrera de la Industria del Petróleo - USO, Asociación de Directivos Profesionales, Técnicos y Trabajadores de las Empresas de la Rama de Actividad Económica del Recurso Natural del Petróleo y sus Derivados de Colombia - ADECO, and Sindicato Nacional de Trabajadores de Empresas Operadoras, Contratistas, Subcontratistas de Servicios y Actividades de la Industria del Petróleo y Similares - SINDISPETROL.
+The new collective bargaining agreement is effective as of July 1, 2009 and covers salary increases, health, education, housing, transport, meals, cultural activities, union rights and guarantees, among other aspects.
+We consider reaching the agreement during the direct negotiations stage as an achievement towards the development of improved relations with our labor unions.
+However, we cannot assure you that we will not experience labor unrest in the future.
+In the event relations with our labor unions deteriorate, which could result in industry-general strikes, work stoppages or even sabotage, our results of operations and financial condition could be negatively affected.